TipsForGIS/jupyter-from-venv/README.md

           jupyter-from-venv.sh
 ```

-But the script will automatically open a Jupyter Lab session for you with my-venv active as its active kernel.
+And the script will automatically open on your default browser, a Jupyter Lab session with my-venv as its active kernel.